TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   about the components of the system being studied.
-In addition, both mechanistic and empirical (where we may be ignorant of the mechanisms behind associations between variables) models can have value for making predictions about the value of the response `y` variable of a new observation based on the the 'predictor' (explanatory) variable `x` value for that observation.
+In addition, both mechanistic and empirical (where we may be ignorant of the mechanisms behind associations between variables) models can have value for making predictions about the value of the response `y` variable of a new observation based on the 'predictor' (explanatory) variable `x` value for that observation.
 In the examples we've discussed thus far, the predicted value for the new observation will be the `y` value of the line from our fit at the observation's value of `x`.
 This